 Begin on all fours.
 Line up your wrists under your shoulders.
 Spread your fingers wide and arch your spine to the sky.
 Loosen your neck and drop your head down.
 Breathe out long and “catlike” as your meow.
 If you have a pet cat you might already know this combination of poses!

-- Now lift your chest forward and look up with big cow eyes.
-Dip your belly down and tilt your sitting bones up.
+Now lift your chest forward and look up with big “cow eyes.”
+Dip your belly down and tilt your sit bones (your ischium) up.
 Your back will sink down like a cow’s.
 Make cow lips and moo deeply from the back of your throat.
 Moooooo.
 Go back and forth, meowing and mooing.
 Begin with four rounds, and increase to as many times as feels good to you.